SQLDrivenAbdul/Airline-Regional-Analysis/README.md

 		END AS airline_status
    FROM airline_data
 ```
 For reuseability of the features i engineered in the dataset, i created a view that houses my prepared data.
-In the view,  i picked only columns that are important for my analysis and added new ones carrier_type and airline_status.
+In the view,  i picked only columns that are important for my analysis and added new ones(carrier_type and airline_status).

 -The carrier_type classified the airlines into low-cost carriers and full-service carriers.